 Ancho Chili Powder

 • While potatoes roast, halve, peel, and dice onion.
-Thinly slice pickle into rounds.
 Halve buns. • In a small bowl, combine BBQ sauce, ketchup, chili powder, stock concentrate, half the cornstarch, and 1 TBSP water.
 (For 4 servings, use all the cornstarch and 2 TBSP water.)
 Set aside.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add onion; cook, stirring, until softened, 4-5 minutes. • Add beef*; season with salt and pepper.
 Cook, breaking up meat into pieces, until browned, 3-5 minutes (it’ll finish cooking in the next step).

-• Add BBQ sauce mixture to pan.
+• Add BBQ sauce mixture to pan with beef.
 Cook, stirring, until sauce has thickened and beef is cooked through, 2-3 minutes.
 Taste and season with salt and pepper.
 Turn off heat.

 • While filling cooks, toast buns until golden brown.

-• Divide buns between plates; stuff with as much beef filling and sliced pickle as you like.
-Serve with potato rounds and any remaining sliced pickle on the side.
+• Fill buns with as much beef filling and sliced pickle as you like.
+Divide sloppy joes between plates.
+Serve with potato rounds and any remaining pickle on the side.